aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 > Children were also excluded when they received either hepatitis B or influenza vaccination in the first 6 months of life because such children are likely to be an atypical subgroup

 Again, my concerns here are not theoretical.
 A Cornell Professor in nutrition was found to actually [encourage](https://www.buzzfeednews.com/article/stephaniemlee/brian-wansink-cornell-p-hacking#.qs6A0K3DW) his students to indulge in P-hacking.
 He was eventually [fired](https://www.motherjones.com/food/2018/09/cornell-food-researcher-brian-wansink-13-papers-retracted-how-were-they-published/).
 But the CDC was luckier when it indulged in P-hacking to show that mask mandates were associated with fewer pediatric Covid-19 cases.
-The CDC likely had data about mask mandates and pediatric cases of Covid for most of the US but only published papers about snippets of the data that supported its policy of mask mandates.
+They likely had data about mask mandates and pediatric cases of Covid for most of the US but only published papers about snippets of the data that supported its policy of mask mandates.
 For example, when non-CDC public health researchers looked at a CDC paper supporting masking mandates for kids in schools, they found that [extending the analysis by just a few months flipped the conclusion](https://www.sciencedirect.com/science/article/pii/S0163445322005503#fig0002).
 CDC never updated its paper and continued to use it to promote masking in schools and censoring its critics *even after* the new data came out.

 One way to mitigate p-hacking issues is to release the full raw data (after pseudonymization), so that others can find if there are reasonable analyses that come to the opposite conclusion.
 In the case of the CDC masking study, the open data is what enabled other researchers to spot the P-hacking.
 But unlike in fields like computer science, openness and reproducibility in medical science has a [dismal situation](https://maryannedemasi.substack.com/p/despite-progress-in-data-transparency).

 ## animal experiments

 Often, animal experiments are easier and/or more ethical to do than human experiments.
-For example, doing some measurements require killing the animal.
 The most interesting question to ask is whether vaccines, especially non-live vaccines cause any harm to animals.
 One could do a large randomized trial and give weight-adjusted doses of the entire vaccine schedule to the experiment group and a saline placebo to the control group.
 This will provide solid evidence of the safety of human vaccines in animals.
 But even that hasn't been done, unlike what Paul claims.
 Once it is done, the "only" trouble would be to generalize the animal results to humans.